stevehemingway/book/GLOSSARY.md

 Trading volume, amount of stuff changing hands.

+## holdings

+The stock of securities held by an investor.

 ## market price

 The price at which the supply and demand schedules for a security are in balance.
 See also bid price, last price, offer price and NBBO.

-## holdings
+## position

-The stock of securities held by an investor.
+The amount of quantity of a particular security available to buy or sell.